mrblightning/docosaurus-scribe/docs/ci-integration/jenkins.md

                 }

                 container('gensbom') {
-                    // these credentials can be copied from your CLI page: https://beta.hub.scribesecurity.com withCredentials([usernamePassword(credentialsId: 'scribe-staging-auth-id', usernameVariable: 'SCRIBE_CLIENT_ID', passwordVariable: 'SCRIBE_CLIENT_SECRET', productkeyVariable: 'SCRIBE_PRODUCT_KEY')]) {
+                    // these credentials can be copied from your CLI page: withCredentials([usernamePassword(credentialsId: 'scribe-staging-auth-id', usernameVariable: 'SCRIBE_CLIENT_ID', passwordVariable: 'SCRIBE_CLIENT_SECRET', productkeyVariable: 'SCRIBE_PRODUCT_KEY')]) {
-                        // this stage creats the first SBOM sh '''
+                        // this stage creats the first SBOM
-                        // this SBOM is created on the local directory, it is running on the source code of the image gensbom dir: mongo - express - scm\
+                        // it is created on the local directory, running on the source code of the image sh '''
-                            --context - type jenkins\
-                            --output - directory. / scribe / gensbom\
+                        gensbom bom dir:mongo-express-scm \
+                            --context-type jenkins \
+                            --output-directory ./scribe/gensbom \
-                            -E - U $SCRIBE_CLIENT_ID - P $SCRIBE_CLIENT_SECRET \
+                            -E -U $SCRIBE_CLIENT_ID -P $SCRIBE_CLIENT_SECRET \
                             --product-key $SCRIBE_PRODUCT_KEY \
-                            --scribe.loginurl = https: //scribesecurity-staging.us.auth0.com --scribe.auth0.audience=api.staging.scribesecurity.com --scribe.url https://api.staging.scribesecurity.com \
                             -v '''
                     }
                 }